BhuvanShivakumar/University-Chatbot/README.md

 # University-Chatbot
-Chatbot built using diffrent machine and deep learning models with hyperparameter tuning and k-fold validation, additionally with RASA fraemwork and user interface via Streamlit
+Chatbot built using diffrent machine and deep learning models with hyperparameter tuning and k-fold validation, additionally with RASA framework and user interface via Streamlit

 University webiste is scrapped to create a datset - Academic-Support.ipynb